Find out where, when, how to vote below, but first learn what is on the ballot in addition to U.S. Congress:

 1: New voters who didn’t list an ID number or last 4 of Social Security number on their registration application.
 Bring any photo ID or a utility bill, bank statement, online bill, pay stub or government document with your address on it.

-2: Voters who register to vote and voting during Early Voting.
+2: Voters who register and vote at the same time during Early Voting.
 If you use same-day registration, be sure to bring: a government photo ID or a document (or online bill) with your name and current address: bank statement, utility bill, pay stub or government document.